 When a large bank transforms itself while staying within the constraints of being a public sector bank vis a vis a private sector bank in India, the story of such change management is indeed unique.
 It challenges conventional wisdom in many ways countering stereotypes of leadership, motivation, and change management.
 The transformation exercise attempted consciously to reinvent itself by Axis Bank under the successive leadership is unique and was key to change.
-These transformational initiatives have helped the bank cement its leading positionand hence prove the research hypothesis deductively.
+These transformational initiatives have helped the bank cement its leading position and hence proves the research hypothesis deductively.
 It is a people story, achieved through well planned communication strategy, breaking hierarchies and reviving sense of team play and employee participation.

 The bank succeeded in its efforts to improve performance and became customer oriented.
 The bank has adopted digitisation of services in a big way and succeeded in digitising customer journeys.
-Therefore, change management is an enabler for greater performance and survival of the bank.
+Therefore, change management is an enabler for greater performance and survival of the bank and hence proves the research hypothesis deductively.
 The bank has established change management as its core capability through the efforts of the three successive change leaders in the form of its Chairmen and managing Directors under changing economic scenarios.